 Server autogeneration and mysql_ssl_rsa_setup help lower the barrier to using SSL by making it easier to generate the required files.
 However, certificates generated by these methods are self-signed, which may not be very secure.
 After you gain experience using such files, consider obtaining certificate/key material from a registered certificate authority.

-As of MySQL 5.7.5, MySQL servers have the capability of
+MySQL servers have the capability of automatically generating

-automatically generating missing SSL and RSA files at startup,
+missing SSL and RSA files at startup, for MySQL distributions

 system variables control automatic generation of these files.

 Both variables are enabled by default.
 They can be enabled at

 startup and inspected but not set at runtime.

 At startup, the server automatically generates server-side and

 client-side SSL certificate and key files in the data